Frequently Asked Questions About the iPad

 There are and will be competitors to the iPad.
 It is possible that some will win contracts for schools.
 Those competitors will need to compete in price and app offerings–and somehow offer more functionality (not just hardware aspects like SD card readers or USB ports) than an iPad.
 Apple has a tremendous leap above its competitors, particularly when it comes to apps.
 Basically, Apple would have to stop refining its product to be outpaced by its competition, and Apple shows no sign of being the company they were in the mid 1990s.
 I like competition, because it will help to keep Apple on its toes.
 At the time of editing this FAQ, there is no true competitor to the iPad, even though Google, Samsung, Amazon, Barnes and Noble, and Microsoft all have large tablet options (some of them quite nice) on the market.
 Widescreen tablets aren’t going to “cut it” for music reading until the industry starts distributing music in a digital format.
 But for taking existing resources (choral octavos) and putting them on a tablet, widescreen just doesn’t work so well.
 4:3 tablets (iPad the some rare models of Android devices, such as the Kuno) replicate the ratio of paper better.

 The Chromebook is the biggest competitor to the iPad in 1:1 deployments, but a Chromebook is very hard to integrate into music education; truthfully, you have to modify your music class to accommodate a Chromebook.
+If your school purchases Chromebooks, you might be able to petition for a classroom set of iPads to use in music; schools that adopt Chromebooks are usually fully aware that they are very hard to integrate into music and other elective classes (and they saved so much money by choosing the Chromebook that they may be able to afford a classroom set of iPads for the music teacher!).

 How do you use the iPad in your classes?